Applying to the MA in Global Thought

 Once your completed application has been submitted in time for the deadline, with all required supporting materials (including references submitted by your referees) and payment of the application fee, our admissions committee will assess your application and notify you of its outcome.
 If you are successful and receive an offer from our department, you will then also receive an offer from the Graduate School of Arts and Sciences (GSAS).

-We read applications in three cycles which start January 14, March 15, and April 28, 2017.
-Ordinarily we notify applicants of a decision approximately four weeks after the beginning of each cycle.
+We read applications in three cycles: January, March, and April for a Fall semester start.
+Ordinarily we notify applicants of a decision approximately four weeks after the beginning of each application reading cycle.